Cerebellum-Network/contribute/Bounties/Active/token-trading-guide.md

 - **Polkadot.js Wallet Guide**: How to work with CERE Testnet Tokens using the Polkadot.js wallet.
 - **Cere Wallet Wallet Guide**: How to work with CERE Testnet Tokens using the Cere Wallet (https://wallet.cere.network).

+## Project Slug & Git Branch
+cere-testnet-token-swap-guide

 ## Team
 - NAME 1 (ROLE @ ORG): THIRD-PERSON BIO

-## Preferred method of funds delivery
-- USD/EUR Fiat or
-- USDC on Polygon address: 0x00000

-## Link to Logo image 1:1 (in github)
-- ...

 ---
 ## How to Apply
 Interested?
 Apply following these steps:
 1. Clone [this repository](https://github.com/Cerebellum-Network/contribute).
-2. Create a new branch,
+2. Create a new branch.
-3. Copy, rename, fill in [this template](../Templates/Bounty Proposal.md).
+3. Fill in the remaining details of *this* prepared bounty (ie, the file you are reading now).
-4. Move to `../Appliations`.
+4. Move to `../Applications` and commit your changes.
 5. Push to your cloned repository in Github.
 6. [Submit a PR](https://github.com/Cerebellum-Network/contribute/pulls) against Cerebellum's upstream main branch.

 ## Approval Workflow
 1. Initial Review: The Cere Contributor team will try to provide initial feedback within 3 business days.
 2. Feedback Loop: Necessary revisions will be communicated until winners are chosen.
-3. Approval and Payout: Upon approval and KYC, the $500 bounty will be distributed to all winners in one batch.
+3. Approval and Payout: Upon approval and KYC, the bounty will be distributed to all winners in one batch.

 ## **How to Gather Support**